kenanb/kenanb-blog/_posts/2024-01-16-deconstructing-generated-assembly.md

 [series-low-level]: {% link series.md %}#low-level

-Recently, I shared a tip about [`this` pointer][int-prev].
-It included the disassembly of a small program we compiled.
-Today, I will elaborate on various parts of that disassembly.
-To check out the C++ code that generated this, refer  to the previous post.
+My [previous post on low-level code][int-prev] was about `this` pointer.
+That included a small example program -compiled with optimizations disabled- and its disassembly.

+This time, I elaborated on various code generation patterns that show up in that disassembly.[^1]

 ## Reference